Research Program Overview

 Deep sequencing of normal and tumor tissue showing somatic point mutation in novel RCC tumor suppressor gene BAP1.
 By Samuel.

-Interestingly, VHL, BAP1 and PBRM1 are all on 3p, and we speculate that following a mutation in VHL, loss of 3p (which occurs in 80% of ccRCCs) leaves cells vulnerable to the loss of the remaining BAP1 and PBRM1 alleles and subsequent tumor initiation.
+Interestingly, VHL, BAP1 and PBRM1 are all on chromosome 3p, and we speculate that following a mutation in VHL, loss of 3p (which occurs in 80% of ccRCCs) leaves cells vulnerable to the loss of the remaining BAP1 and PBRM1 alleles and subsequent tumor initiation (Brugarolas J. JCO 2014).

-We have also discovered that the TSC1 gene is mutated in 5% of ccRCCs (Kucejova et al., Mol Can Res 2011).
-The TSC1 protein negatively regulates mTORC1, and our findings suggest that mutations in TSC1 may predict for sensitivity to mTORC1 inhibitors in the clinic.
+In addition, we discovered that the TSC1 gene is mutated in 5% of ccRCCs (Kucejova et al., Mol Can Res 2011).
+The TSC1 protein negatively regulates mTORC1, and our findings suggest that mutations in TSC1 may predict for sensitivity to mTORC1 inhibitors in the clinic (Brugarolas J. 2012).

 In a background of a ccRCC, a heatmap illustrates the upregulation of hypoxia-inducible genes, including REDD1, which as shown in the chromatogram, is occasionally mutated in ccRCC.
 Cover from Mol Can Res, vol.9, no.9.
 Designed by Samuel.
 For more information, see, Kucejova et al., Mol Cancer Res, 2011.